bwsw/sj-platform/SJDocs/source/SJ_Streaming.rst

 Transactions are iterated from the earliest to the latest and data are read from every transaction.
 After a transaction (or transaction set) is handled properly, the checkpoint is performed which means that even in case of a crash or for another reason the processing will continue with the transaction which is the next to the processed one.

 T-streams allows exactly-once processing due to a checkpoint group.
 The **CheckpointGroup** is a special entity which allows a developer to do atomic checkpoint for a group of producers and consumers.
 Several producers and consumers can be bunched up into a group, which can do a checkpoint atomically.
 This means  all producers and consumers in that group fix the current state.
-This is the key component of exactly-once data processing in SJ-Platform Find more information in the `official documentation <http://t-streams.com/docs/architecture/#Agents>`_.
+This is the key component of exactly-once data processing in SJ-Platform.
+Find more information in the `official documentation <http://t-streams.com/docs/architecture/#Agents>`_.

 Output streams
 ~~~~~~~~~~~~~~~~~~~~~~